Career Timeline of Simone Biles: Major Achievements and Milestones

 2016: Associated Press Female Athlete of the Year and Champion of Champions

-In 2016, at the Olympic Games, Simone Biles won two gold medals in the individual all-around and on vault.
-She also won gold on floor exercise and a bronze medal on balance beam.
-She led the United States team, known as the "Final Five", to a gold medal.
+In 2016, at the Olympic Games, Biles was a gold medalist in the individual all-around and on vault.
+She was also the champion on floor exercise and a bronze medalist on balance beam.
+Biles led the gold medal-winning United States team, dubbed the "Final Five."

-On August 7, 2016, Simone Biles competed in the Women's Qualification at the 2016 Summer Olympics, helping the U.S. team qualify in first place for the final.
-She also qualified as the top gymnast in four of the five individual finals: all-around, vault, balance beam, and floor exercise.
+On August 7, 2016, Simone Biles competed in the Women's Qualification at the Summer Olympics, helping the U.S. team qualify in first place.
+She also qualified as the top gymnast in the all-around, vault, balance beam, and floor exercise individual finals.

-On July 10, 2016, Simone Biles was selected to represent the United States at the 2016 Rio Summer Olympics, along with Gabby Douglas, Laurie Hernandez, Madison Kocian, and Aly Raisman.
+On July 10, 2016, Simone Biles was officially named to the team representing the United States at the 2016 Rio Summer Olympics, marking a significant milestone in her career.

 July 2017: ESPY Award for Best Female Athlete

-In July 2017, Simone Biles won the ESPY Award for Best Female Athlete, becoming only the second gymnast to receive this award, after Nastia Liukin in 2009.
+In July 2017, Simone Biles won the ESPY Award for Best Female Athlete.
+She is the second gymnast to win this award after Nastia Liukin won it in 2009.

-Simone Biles's named elements on vault, balance beam, and floor exercise introduced during the 2017–2021 quad are the most difficult elements on each apparatus.
+During the 2017–2021 quad, Simone Biles introduced named elements on vault, balance beam, and floor exercise, which are the most difficult elements on each apparatus (the Biles on beam, Biles on vault, and Biles II on floor).

-In 2018, Simone Biles became the individual all-around champion, floor exercise champion, and vault champion at the World Championships.
-She also became a member of the gold medal-winning United States team.
-Additionally, she secured a World silver medal on uneven bars and a World bronze medal on balance beam.
+In 2018, Simone Biles became the all-around champion, floor exercise champion, and vault champion and was part of the gold medal winning United States team at the World Championships.
+She also won a silver medal on uneven bars and a bronze medal on balance beam.

 2018: Champion of Champions